 (1) When it is necessary to provide you with a service you have requested.

 (2) Under circumstances required by law: when we believe in good faith that a law or legal process requires it or where we believe disclosure is necessary to protect or enforce our rights, the rights of our contributors whose copyright material is under our control, or the rights of other users of APL websites Website whose personal information is under our control.

-If you sign up for any newsletter we might offer on any of the APL Websites we will hold your email address securely in a list.
-We will make sure that each newsletter carries information about how to opt out of the list and how to remove your name from the list so that you will be able to choose to stop receiving the newsletter at any time if you so wish.
+If you sign up for any newsletter or email service we might offer on any of the APL Websites we will hold your email address securely in a list.
+Our email messages will provide you with email updates from ourselves and our carefully selected partners containing special offers, new services and other news.
+We will make sure that each newsletter carries information about how to opt out of the list and how to remove your name from the list so that you will be able to choose to stop receiving the email at any time if you so wish.